 • Assistance with training site logistics and coordination

-For the next two years, the Men’s Initiative for Jane Doe Inc. will embark on a community outreach and awareness campaign that furthers the mission of the Men’s Initiative to: 1) promote and support the role of men and boys in ending abuse; 2) reinforce messages of non-violence; 3) build partnerships between male allies with sexual assault and domestic violence organizations.
+The Men’s Initiative Project of Jane Doe Inc. works to 1) promote and support the role of men and boys in ending abuse; 2) reinforce messages of non-violence; 3) build partnerships between male allies with sexual assault and domestic violence organizations.is a network of men and boys throughout Massachusetts working to focus public attention on men’s role in preventing sexual assault and domestic violence.
+One of JDI's signature events, is the Massachusetts White Ribbon Day Campaign.

 Responsibilities: This internship will involve working with the Director of Policy and Systems Advocacy on various events, research analysis and intergovernmental collaborations.